 Theatre Royal Wakefield is one of the smallest remaining Matcham theatre auditoriums; it is a shining example of his work and demonstrates his incredible ability to deliver a beautiful theatrical environment within a very tight space.
 Matcham made what were ground-breaking changes, as he dispensed with the idea of public boxes flanking the theatre stage and utilised the concept of boxes at the rear of the dress circle seating area.

 The auditorium displays all the artistic elements of a Matcham composition of workmanship; he expected a high standard of work and used various skilled practitioners with whom he worked on a regular basis to ensure his standards were maintained.

 - Matcham was well known for reusing a useful piece of an older building – at Theatre Royal Wakefield he reused part of the rear stage wall.

 - The theatre was built with a special ventilation system which used the building’s architecture to circulate warm or cold air.

-- During recent investigations under the stage a medieval well was discovered which pre-dates the first theatre on this site.
-Constructed of local stone and still full to the top with ground water it would appear that Matcham had excavated to the absolute limit of the water table in order to accommodate all the elaborate Victorian substage machinery.
+- Under the stage there is a medieval well which pre-dates the first theatre on this site.
+Constructed of local stone and still full to the top with ground water, it would appear that Matcham excavated to the absolute limit of the water table in order to accommodate all the elaborate Victorian substage machinery.

 Theatre Royal Wakefield was built along the traditional lines of the 19th century, whereby different seating and ancillary areas within the building were segregated from other areas, responding to the social strata of the time.
-It was not for instance possible within a Matcham theatre for audiences to move between different areas.
-This impacted on the way the foyers were arranged, although now guests can move about freely and therefore need to navigate around staircases, arches and corridors - all part of the Victorian theatre experience!
+For instance it was not possible within a Matcham theatre for audiences to move between different areas.
+This impacted on the way the foyers were arranged, and although now guests can move about freely through the Matcham theatre, they need to navigate around staircases, arches and corridors - all part of the Victorian theatre experience!